helenzhou6/FAC-Notes/weekThree.md

 *   > When sending an API request, we use a URL to identify the specific server where we want to send the request (kind of like the address on an envelope) and the rest of the url specifies what it is we want the server to send back.
 These are called parameters or queries.
 *   > DNS uses the resource name (e.g. www.google.com) to look up the server to which the request is addressed.
 Anything beyond the resource name is part of the query or filepath the specifies exactly what data or resources are being requested (including an access token for increased rate limit)

+* More on HTTP and RESTful APIs [in this article](https://www.infosys.com/digital/insights/Documents/restful-web-services.pdf)

 #### XMLHttpRequest

 *   `var xhr = new XMLHttpRequest();` - using the object constructor, `xhr` is a new instance of the object `XMLHttpRequest()` that has [all associated methods](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Using_XMLHttpRequest).